nickelpro/vito.nyc/content/posts/cmake-pkg/index.md

 ```
 {{< /collapse >}}

-If our library had any dependencies we would add the code to find them here.
+If our library had any dependencies we would add the code to find them here (as
-In this example we don't, so **navidson-config.cmake** is a single line of code,
+well as in our _CMakeLists.txt_ file).
+In this example we don't, so
+**navidson-config.cmake** is a single line of code, which includes the generated
-which includes the generated export file.
-The only thing left to do is make sure
+export file.
+The only thing left to do is make sure it gets installed alongside
-it gets installed alongside the version file and we're done.
+the version file and we're done.

 Effectively zero projects I've look at do this in the "modern" way so I'd like
 to briefly address silly things you shouldn't be doing in the config file: